Where to See Puffins in Iceland

 As discussed earlier, if you want to make the most of the largest Atlantic Puffin colony in the world, you can take boat tours from Heimaey in the Westman Islands to fully immerse yourself in an avian spectacle.
 These tours do not necessarily market themselves as puffin-watching excursions, as puffins are just an expected part of the experience.

-Photo from Scenic 1 Hour Small Island Boat Tour in Vestmannaeyjar with Transfer from Heimaey Harbor
+Photo from Scenic 1-Hour Small Island Boat Tour in Vestmannaeyjar with Transfer from Heimaey Harbor

 These tours often have a lot more life than just the birds; seals are likely to be sharing the craggy coasts with them, and you have a good chance of seeing cetaceans too.
-It is the best place in Iceland to see the elusive and mighty Fin Whale, and the second-best place, after Breiðafjörður, to see Killer Whales.
+It is the best place in Iceland to see the elusive and mighty Fin Whal, and the second-best place, after Breidafjordur, to see Killer Whales.
 It was, after all, home to Keiko, the long-suffering orca that played Free Willy, prior to his release back into the wild.

 Puffin Watching on Papey Island

 Just off the shore of East Iceland is another enormous puffin colony that can be reached by boat.
-Papey is a low-lying island, just two kilometres squared, that since 1948 has been deserted of full-time residents.
+Papey is a low-lying island, just two kilometers squared, that since 1948 has been deserted of full-time residents.
 Now, it is a paradise of birds (with puffins and guillemots being the main residents) and seals.

 - See also: Seals and Seal Watching in Iceland

-Reaching Papey Island required you to take a boat trip from the sleepy village of Djúpivogur.
-Those who are taking the ring-road of Iceland will no doubt pass through here, as it is the first major settlement of the East Fjords if approaching from the South Coast.
+Reaching Papey Island required you to take a boat trip from the sleepy village of Djupivogur.
+Those who are taking the Ring road of Iceland will no doubt pass through here, as it is the first major settlement of the East Fjords if approaching from the South Coast.

 Puffin Watching on Grimsey Island